-If a learner has achieved the following, then they may re-sit the examination one further time if they have:
+A learner may re-sit the examination one further time if they have:

-- completed the mandatory three course exercises - passed the trainer's review - gained at least 63% (17 out of 27 marks) in the exam.
+- completed the mandatory three course exercises - passed the trainer's review - gained at least 60% (15 out of 25 marks) in the exam.

-The re-sit may take place on the same day or by attending the final day of another course within a 30-day period (the learner is not obliged to re-do the whole course).
+The re-sit may take place on the same day or by attending the final day of another course within a 90day period (the learner is not obliged to re-do the whole course).
 The re-sit may be conducted either face-to-face or in a remote setting.

-The training provider must make the arrangements with the learner and ensure that the same exam paper is not used twice.
+The training provider must make the arrangements with the learner, and ensure that the same exam paper is not used twice.

-A charge may be made to the learner however; this fee is left entirely to the discretion of the training provider.
+A charge may be made to the learner; however, this fee is left entirely to the discretion of the training provider.
 The training provider may also recover additional costs from the learner, which should be agreed in advance.
 Subsequent arrangements will be at the learner's own expense.
 If a learner fails the re-sit, they must take the TWSTC course again.

-When a learner scores less than 63% (17 out of 27 marks) in the final exam, the learner must attend the full TWSTC course again before they are allowed to re-sit the exam.
+When a learner scores less than 60% (15 out of 25 marks) in the final exam, the learner must attend the full TWSTC course again before they are allowed to re-sit the exam.